babel/website/docs/compat-data.md

 title: "@babel/compat-data"
 ---

 This package provides compatibility data for various JavaScript features across different browser and runtime environments.
-It is used by [`@babel/preset-env`](./preset-env.md) internally to determine the required Babel plugins for given [compilation targets](./options.md#targets).
+It is used by [`@babel/preset-env`](./preset-env.md) internally to determine the required Babel plugins for a given set of [compilation targets](./options.md#targets).
 The compat data is extracted from the [compat-table project](https://github.com/compat-table/compat-table).

 ## Install